ivan-tolkunov/portfolio/content/posts/django-on-modal.md

 ---
 title: "Deploying AI-powered Django apps to Modal.com"
 date: "2023-12-29"
 summary: "Modal is a great place to deploy Python apps that use AI models and require GPU.
-Here's how to use Modal with Django apps"
+Here's how to use Modal with Django apps."
 tags:
   - projects
   - python